lukeed/dset/readme.md

 > **Note:** Please be aware that only the _last_ key actually receives the value!

-> **Important:** New Objects are created at each segment if there is not an existing structure.
+> **Important:** New Objects are created at each segment if there is not an existing structure.<br>When numerical-types are encounted, Arrays are created instead!

 #### value

 Type: `Any`

 The value that you want to set.
 Can be of any type!

-#### arr

-Type: `Boolean`

-True if you want to create arrays when numeric keys are encountered.

 ## License